jayantur13/serverstate-minecraft/README.md

 > > Note3: There is **1 min. cache time** for now,set by default
 >
 > > Note4: Possible to skip some optional parameters
+>
+> > Note5: API data maybe inaccurate sometimes
+>
+> > Note6: You can view full info. of a server,example at end

 ## Examples